Skip Navigation

 • Ed Dager, Farm Supervisor, Clifford E. and Melda C. Snyder Research and Extension Farm

 If you are a homebrewer and enjoy gardening, you are a candidate for growing your own hops.
-The hop plant (Humulus lupulus) is a hardy perennial that produces annual vines from overwintering rootstock.
+The hop plant (Humulus lupulus) is a hardy perennial that produces annual bines from overwintering rootstock.
 The primary use of hops is in the manufacture of beer.
+If you are not a brewer, hops can also be used for trellis or pergola plantings.
+Hop cultivars are grown to meet distinct flavor and aroma profiles desired by brewers.
 The hop plant is dioecious, that is it has separate male and female plants.
 Only the female plant produces the cones used in brewing.
 The male plant is not necessary for the female plant to produce lupulin.
-Lupulin contains the oils and resins that give hops their aroma.
+Lupulin is a yellow powder contained in hop cones.
+Lupulin contains alpha acids and oils.
+These acids and oils provide the aroma and flavorings for brewers.

 Female Hop Cones.